*** O'ZBEK TILI * UZBEK LANGUAGE ***

 Bu odam mening o'g'lim - This man is my son

-Singlingiz yashil ko'zlari bor - Your sister has green eyes
+Singlingizning yashil ko'zlari - Your sister has green eyes

 Qizimiz o'tgan yili tug'ilgan - Our daughter was born last year